m-ashry-eg/SAA-C03/notes/README.md

   - **Stored in Amazon S3**: EBS Snapshots are stored in Amazon S3, a highly durable and redundant storage service.
 This ensures the durability and availability of your snapshots.

   - **Consistent Snapshot**: To ensure a consistent snapshot, it is advisable to stop the instance before taking a snapshot.

+  - **EBS Fast Snapshot Restore (FSR) feature**: The AWS EBS Fast Snapshot Restore (FSR) feature accelerates the creation of volumes from snapshots.
+This is done by using additional compute and memory to copy the data from the snapshot to the new volume more quickly.
+FSR can significantly reduce the time it takes to create a volume from a snapshot.
+For example, creating a 1 TB volume from a snapshot without FSR can take several hours, but creating the same volume with FSR enabled can take as little as 10 minutes.
+You can also use AWS EBS Fast
+  Snapshot Restore (FSR) to initialize from inited snapshots.
+This means that you can create a new EBS volume from an existing snapshot that has already been initialized.

   - **Snapshot Lifecycle Policies**: AWS provides tools like Amazon Data Lifecycle Manager (DLM) that allow you to automate the creation and retention of EBS snapshots.
 This helps you manage your backup strategy more effectively.